- Configuring a Form to Allow Editing of its Submissions

 Note: This compares the two most recent versions of the form submission and marks any changes as Edited.
 It is not a cumulative review of all edits.

-- The form submission is marked Complete (Edited):
+- The form submission is marked Processed (Edited):

 It is important to keep the following in mind when enabling this feature for forms: